protobufjs/protobuf.js/README.md

     // Create a new message
     var message = AwesomeMessage.create({ awesomeField: "AwesomeString" });

-    // Encode a message (note that reflection encodes to a writer and we need to call finish) var buffer = AwesomeMessage.encode(message).finish();
+    // Encode a message
+    var buffer = AwesomeMessage.encode(message).finish();
     // ... do something with buffer

-    // Or, encode a plain object (note that reflection encodes to a writer and we need to call finish) var buffer = AwesomeMessage.encode({ awesomeField: "AwesomeString" }).finish();
+    // Or, encode a plain object
+    var buffer = AwesomeMessage.encode({ awesomeField: "AwesomeString" }).finish();
     // ... do something with buffer

     // Decode a buffer
     var message = AwesomeMessage.decode(buffer);
     // ... do something with message

+    // If your application uses length-delimited buffers, there is also encodeDelimited and decodeDelimited.
 });
 ```